 As you can see, sales taxes become much less stressful when you have the right tools at your disposal.
 Yes, shopping for these tools is yet another chore associated with sales tax.
 But the amount of time you’ll save by choosing the right tools easily outweighs the amount of time it takes to search for them.

-Still, the most effective resource for simplifying sales taxes is experience.
-Sales taxes is a major headache for new business owners but after a few years, having to file every month or every few months will be a breeze.
+Still, the most useful resource for simplifying sales taxes is experience.
+Sales taxes are a significant headache for new business owners but after a few years, having to file every month or every few months will be a breeze.
 The only truly irreparable mistake you can make is not asking for help.
 And thanks to the world wide web, obtaining sound advice from credible tax experts is easier than ever.